 The US accounts for more than two-thirds of Colorado-based CH2M HILL's business.
 The remainder comes from some Asia, Australia/New Zealand, Canada, Europe, Latin America, and the Middle East and Africa: some 120 countries in all.

-Following a reorganization in 2012, CH2M HILL operates two business segments.
+CH2M HILL operates two business segments.
 The larger of the two, Energy, Water and Facilities (EWF), accounts for about 55% of sales, while Government, Environment and Infrastructure (GEI) represents the rest.
 The firm's EWF business is comprised of the energy and chemicals, industrial and advanced technologies, operations management, and power and water businesses.
 Services include consulting, design, engineering, design-build, operations and maintenance, construction management, and program management, among others.
 GEI houses the environmental services, government facilities and infrastructure, nuclear, and transportation businesses.
 The US government is the division's #1 client.
-Indeed, US federal contracts accounted for 28% of the company's revenue in 2012, compared with about 35% of revenue in 2011.
+Indeed, US federal contracts accounted for 18% of the company's revenues in 2013, compared with about 28% of revenue in 2012.

 In November 2011 the company acquired Halcrow Group, a London-based specialist in environmental, infrastructure and transport projects for an estimated $192 million.
 The deal helped boost CH2M HILL's facilities and infrastructure revenues and expanded the company's global reach, adding Halcrow's extensive client list and about 100 offices worldwide.